 I served in the Royal New Zealand Army for 28 years from 1950 to 1978.

-At the summit of the hill is an old gun pit, between the two existing entrances which run off the pit was a third entrance which went down a very steep ramp.
-I ventured down this tunnel about 50 yards, the only illumination being a box of matches.
+At the summit of the hill was an old gun pit.
+Between the two existing entrances which come off the pit was a third entrance which went down a very steep ramp.
+I ventured down this tunnel about 50 yards, my only illumination being a box of matches.
 I didn’t reach the end of the tunnel and returned when the matches ran out.

-In 1984 I went to North Head with an army friend Peter Rhodes, who was also stationed there and Mr Earnshaw.
-Peter and I were looking for a large square mouthed tunnel entrance which was about half way up the hill and on the eastern side.
-Almost at the same instant Peter and I pointed to the spot where the entrance should have been, it too had gone.
+In 1984 I went to North Head with Mr Earnshaw and an army friend Peter Rhodes, who was also stationed there.
+Peter and I were looking for a large square mouthed tunnel entrance which was about half way up the hill on the eastern side.
+Peter and I pointed to the spot where the entrance should have been, but it too had gone.

 9. The sleuth's story